slikts/tuplerone/README.md

 tuple(1, 2, {}); // works
 ```

-`WeakMap` is an ES2015 feature which is difficult to polyfill, so this library is best used in environments like node or browser extensions where legacy support may not be needed.
+`WeakMap` is an ES2015 feature which is difficult to polyfill (the [polyfills][polyfill] don't support frozen objects), but this applies less to environments like node or browser extensions.

 tuplerone tuples are not supported by the relation comparison operators like `<`, whereas in a language like Python the following (comparing tuples by arity) would evaluate to true: `(1,) < (1, 2)`.